thepierrre/get-my-current-weather/README.md

 <h2 align="center">User Functionalities</h2>

-The application comprises of two core functionalities: fetching the user's current location and displaying the weather for the entered city.
+The application comprises of two core functionalities: _fetching your current location_ and _displaying the weather for the entered city_.
 Before any API call is made, by default, the application displays my very own definition of perfect weather for an imaginary city _Dreamland_.

 <h3 align="center">Get my current location</h3>

-The current location functionality works in the following way: first, a geolocation API is used to get the user's geographical coordinates (latitude and longitude) based on the browser location of the user.
-Then, the geolocation data is sent to the backend, which uses a Google Maps reversed geocoding API to return the city name based on the coordinates.
-Finally, the city name is sent back to the user.
+The current location functionality works in the following way:

+1. First, a geolocation API is used to get your geographical coordinates (latitude and longitude) based on the location of your browser.
+2. Then, the geolocation data is sent to the backend, which uses a Google Maps reversed geocoding API to return the city name based on the coordinates.
+3. Finally, the city name is sent back to you.
    **Important note:** because of a considerable latency of the free Google Maps API, getting your current location can take up to several seconds.

 <h3 align="center">Display chosen weather</h3>